TomKugelman/Sorting-Algorithms/README.md

 A small collection of simple sorting algorithms of varying time complexities that showcase the importance of efficient algorithms.

-- All of these algorithms listed below were written by hand, no libraries or class methods were used unless absolutely necessary
+- All of these algorithms listed below were written by hand, no libraries or class methods were used to sort or search unless absolutely necessary

 ## Algorithms used